cephard/NovaMed-Solutions/README.md

 ---

 # Executive Summary
+The profit margin has been high, averaging 81.97%.In 2023, revenue peaked at $5.80 million in July, while revenues for other years never reached $1 million in any month.
+The combined revenue of the bottom five drugs is less than the revenue of any individual drug on the top five list.
+Top-selling drugs such as Doxycycline and Ezetimibe have individual revenues exceeding $3 million.
+Canada and Australia contribute the largest share of revenue, with the majority of customers being seniors.
+Although most of the drugs were purchased directly by end users, the sellers' revenue was 7.4 times greater than the revenue from end users.

 ### Overview of Findings

-Overall, the profit margin has been very high, averaging `82.06%` from 2022 to the current year.
-In 2023, revenue peaked at `39.26` million dollars, while revenues in recent years, such as 2025, barely hit the 1 million mark, totaling `914.52` thousand dollars.
-Out of the `10,000` total goods sold, `Lisnopril` accounted for `67.96%` of the total sales.
-However, `Doxycycline` emerged as the top drug for profit and revenue, generating `2.2` million dollars in profit and `2.3` million dollars in revenue, with `Lisnopril` as the runner-up at 2.1 million dollars in revenue and 1.9 million dollars in profit.
-Underperforming drugs, including amoxicillin, fluticasone, warfarin, hydrochlorothiazide, and montelukast, ranged between 18.77 thousand dollars for the lowest and 82.59 thousand dollars.

 Below is the overview page from the Power BI dashboard.
 More examples are included throughout the report.